-(My chronic red, chapped hands are a thing of the past by the way – thanks to my DIY hand soap recipe I use now.)
+(My chronic red, chapped hands are a thing of the past by the way – thanks to my foaming hand soap recipe I use now.)

-Side note: the word “fragrance” on a label can be a term hiding over 3,000 synthetic chemicals that do not have to be listed individually on cleaning (and other) products sold in the U.S. Read more here and here if you’re interested.
+These do not have to be listed individually on cleaning (and other) products sold in the U.S.

 It’s a plant-based formula, we’ve had zero itchiness, and there’s no added synthetic fragrances to drive my allergies nuts.

-I also really liked All Free & Clear powder in the past for the cleaning power and lack of fragrance, although as a reader pointed out in the comments – it’s not considered very “natural” overall.
+I also really liked All Free & Clear powder in the past for the cleaning power and lack of fragrance.

 These are two of the detergents that meet the criteria I look for as far as what meets our family’s needs and actually cleans well.

 Another one I’m currently experimenting with is Azure Clean Powdered Laundry Detergent.
 You can find it through the Azure Standard Co-op.